seimaku69/Scripts/README.md

 **Attention :** Using content format 'standard' for notes and node-text is the best choice in my eyes, because 'markdown'  is not alway rendered correctly.
-It makes no sense to do some complicated formatting in your notes and export them to Markdown - if you know how to use it.
+It makes no sense to do some complicated formatting in your notes and export them to Markdown - if you know how to use Markdown.
-..and vice versa a Markdown export will not be useful for you.
+..and vice versa if you don't know how to use Markdown an export will not be very useful for you.

+- The order (same level) of the titles in exported file are equal to the order of your nodes - see 'Outline view' (F10) in Freeplane.
-*If you want to export the whole mindmap you can simply select the root.*
+- If you want to export the whole mindmap you can simply select the root.

-*Formulas in node-texts and attributes are exported with calculated values and not as formulas.*
+- Formulas in node-texts and attributes are exported with calculated values and not as formulas.
+- You can set the boolean values for exported elements (beginning of script) to your own needs - they are used as defaults for the checkboxes in the dialog.
+- After a successful export you will be asked to open the file with the associated (markdown,system-setup) application.

 *Be careful about using headers ('# ...') in note text they are not recognized by the TOC - you have to update it after export !*